 In the upper left there is a section which has a number of standard selection ranges that you can populate with restrictions.
 For example you could enter D in the first box and E in the second to get all parts with numbers starting with D. These ranges are inclusive so if you added a further range restriction, that would additionally apply.
 You can also apply a custom search.

 The upper right section controls the sort order of the report.
 Simply click on a radio button to change the order in which records are listed in that report.

 In the lower left is a list of the available Report Types, each of which is a different design, contains different data and may be accompanied by options that the user can control.
-Caliach Vision has extensive custom report capability, in fact all standard reports are available to a licensed site in open-source form so that they can be used as a template for custom designs.
+The Caliach Vision development team can customise any report to meet your business need.
 These custom designs are then added to the list of reports available in this, or other print report windows.
 There is almost no limit to the sophistication that can be built into custom reports including graphs, cross file data analysis, etc..